-Depending on the Advisory Program, Clients may receive quarterly analyses of their portfolio performance relative to comparable market indices or other benchmarks.
-Performance information is verified by our staff by reviewing the performance results for consistency among similar Portfolios and identifying any unusual variations and/or material inaccuracies (as defined by us).
-If a Client is enrolled in a Program with respect to which we provide such reports, we may allow such Client, in certain limited circumstances, to waive receipt of periodic performance reports from Stifel.
+Clients with accounts held at Stifel generally receive quarterly analyses of their portfolio performance relative to comparable market indices.
+Performance information is verified by Stifel's Consulting Services Operations staff by reviewing the performance results for consistency among similar Portfolios and identifying any unusual variations or inaccuracies.
+On our behalf, Stifel may also provide quarterly performance reports directly to Clients.
+In certain limited circumstances, Clients may be allowed to waive receipt of periodic performance reports from Stifel.